Jahan08/Introduction-to-Molecular-Modeling-in-Drug-Discovery/README.md

 Methods of virtual screening can be characterized as either structure-based or ligand-based, depending on what is the primary source of information.
 With structure-based virtual screening, the structure of the protein or target of interest is used to inform compound design.
 This approach takes into account three dimensions of data when trying to bind that structure.
 Some examples of structure-based methods including docking as well as pharmacophore screening.
 More recently, some QSAR methods are able to incorporate the binding site into the model.
 In virtual screening, which can be both structure-based and ligand-based, an array of compounds are screened based on some identified 2D or 3D properties.

-Module 4 : Discuss the Structure Based Virual Screening
+* Module 4 : Discuss the Structure Based Virual Screening

+Docking works by placing different conformations of a compound of interest in a defined binding site.
+The orientation of the ligand relative to the target’s residues is then optimized resulting in what we call a ligand “pose.”
+These are the general steps used by Glide, Schrӧdinger’s docking application.
+The first step is docking, which is when the computer attempts to pose a ligand in a binding site.
+The next step is scoring the docked poses to give us an idea of which poses are more favorable than others.
+The last step of virtual screens is filtering the compounds based on additional criteria, such as having an interaction with certain residue.

-Module 5 : Discuss the Ligand Based Virtual Screening
+* Module 5 : Discuss the Ligand Based Virtual Screening